quanyang/percy-docs/docs/learn/env-vars.md

   *  If the Percy build is associated to a GitHub Pull Request, setting this value have no effect and the target branch will be automatically determined from the GitHub PR.
 * `PERCY_COMMIT`: The commit SHA to associate to the build.
 * `PERCY_PULL_REQUEST`: The pull request number to associate to the build, if any.
-* `PERCY_PARALLEL_TOTAL`: When running in CI, the total number of parallel builds to expect.
+* `PERCY_PARALLEL_TOTAL`: The total number of parallel builds to expect.
+  * In most setups this is automatically discovered and does not need to be set.
+See [Parallel tests](/docs/learn/parallel-tests) for more info.
+* `PERCY_PARALLEL_NONCE`: A unique identifier used to group parallel builds.
+This can be any string that is shared between parallel runners, such as the CI build number.
   * In most setups this is automatically discovered and does not need to be set.
 See [Parallel tests](/docs/learn/parallel-tests) for more info.

 ## Setting environment variables